wisp-lang/wisp/Readme.md

 #### Characters

-Characters are syntatic sugar for strings of single character
+Characters are syntactic sugar for single character strings:

 ```clojure
 \a  ;; => "a"